aws-samples/aws-genai-conversational-rag-reference/docs/content/development/vstore/index.md

 --8<-- "aws-genai-llm-chatbot/mention.md"

 Currently, Galileo offers a single implementation for the storage of RAG vector embeddings: Aurora PostgreSQL Serverless with pgvector.
-In the future, additional vector storage components will be implemented.

 !!! note "Postgres Table Naming"
     To support multiple embedding models and vector sizes, the current implementation creates a database table name based on normalized model id and vector size.
 If you change the embedding model, or vector size, it will create a new database table.
 Currently there is no support for choosing which database table to use at runtime, you must deploy the updates and re-index the data into the new table.
 We are working on a more scalable solution for this.